 Remember that we all make mistakes.

-Customers appreciate your honesty and hard work you put to making the situation right.
+Customers appreciate your honesty and the hard work you put into making the situation right.

 Source: Magnetic Selling